Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

 \subsubsection{Dataset Statistics}

-In this section, we analyze the main statistics of the Flickr30K-RoQA dataset, which also contains the Flickr30k-Romanian dataset.
-We adopt a random train–test split of 80\% for training (25426 samples) and 20\% for testing (6357 samples), and we use these splits consistently across all experiments reported in this paper.
+We further analyze the main statistics of the \flickrROQA{} dataset, which also contains the \flickrRO{} dataset.
 In Figure \ref{fig:token_count_distributions}, we examine the token count distributions for Romanian captions, questions, and answers, reported separately for the training and test splits.
-Since each image is associated with five captions, we compute the average caption token length per sample.
-Tokenization is performed using the multilingual cased BERT base model\footnote{\url{https://huggingface.co/google-bert/bert-base-multilingual-cased}}.
+Since each image has five captions, we compute the average caption token length per sample.
+Tokenization is performed using the multilingual cased BERT base model\footnote{\url{https://huggingface.co/google-bert/bert-base-multilingual-cased}, accessed on \accessDate{}} \citep{devlin2019bert}

-Captions reveal a unimodal distribution, with an average length of approximately 23–24 tokens and with some longer descriptions extending beyond 60 tokens.
-The generated questions show a more compact distribution, centered around a mean of 16.1 tokens, with the longest questions reaching approximately 40 tokens.
-The answer length distribution peaks around a mean of 13.9 tokens and displays a spike in the 2–4 token range.
-This spike corresponds to short-form, non-sentential answers, while the remaining reflects full-sentence, descriptive answers.
+The captions reveal a unimodal distribution, with an average length of approximately 23-24 tokens and some longer descriptions extending beyond 60 tokens.
+The questions are shorter than captions, with an average of 16.1 tokens in the training split and 13.9 tokens in the test split.
+The shorter test questions are consistent with the manual correction process, which removed unnecessary details.
+The answers have an average length of 13.9 tokens in the training split and 15.3 tokens in the test split.
+The training answers still contain a visible concentration of very short responses.
+This spike corresponds to short-form answers, while the remaining reflects full-sentence, more descriptive answers.
 Because the QA generation prompt did not explicitly state the answer format, the model produced responses in both variants.
-We plan to address this inconsistency in future work.
-Finally, the close alignment between the training and test distributions across all text types indicates that the split preserves the statistical properties of the original dataset.
+In contrast, manually corrected test answers are more centered on full-sentence responses, which is expected after the normalization step applied during validation.